Henri de Rothschild: Abbaye des Vaux de Cernay

 In 1903, Rothschild inherited the Abbaye des Vaux de Cernay in Cernay-la-Ville in the Vallée de Chevreuse from his grandmother Charlotte.
 She had bought the Abbey in 1878, at the time only a ruins of a Cistercian abbey that had been built in 1118.
 She undertook extensive restoration work and new construction to make the lakeside property into a country home.
 Upon Henri inheriting the property, he further updated the residence and used it for his experiments in child nutrition.

-In November 1942, Henri and his son James 1,800 acre property in Vaux de Cernay was expropriated under the anti-semitic laws of Vichy France.
+In November 1942, Henri and his son James 1,800 acre property in Vaux de Cernay was expropriated under the antisemitic laws of Vichy France.
 The Abbey was sold at auction to the industrialist and aircraft manufacturer Félix Amiot, who moved his private offices there.